GIF: Usage

 GIFs are suitable for sharp-edged line art with a limited number of colors, such as logos.
 This takes advantage of the format's lossless compression, which favors flat areas of uniform color with well defined edges.
 They can also be used to store low-color sprite data for games.
 GIFs can be used for small animations and low-resolution video clips, or as reactions in online messaging used to convey emotion and feelings instead of using words.
 They are popular on social media platforms such as Tumblr, Facebook and Twitter.

 File format

 Conceptually, a GIF file describes a fixed-sized graphical area (the "logical screen") populated with zero or more "images".
 Many GIF files have a single image that fills the entire logical screen.
 Others divide the logical screen into separate sub-images.
 The images may also function as animation frames in an animated GIF file, but again these need not fill the entire logical screen.

 GIF files start with a fixed-length header ("GIF87a" or "GIF89a") giving the version, followed by a fixed-length Logical Screen Descriptor giving the pixel dimensions and other characteristics of the logical screen.
 The screen descriptor may also specify the presence and size of a Global Color Table (GCT), which follows next if present.

-Thereafter, the file is divided into segments, each introduced by a 1-byte sentinel:
+Thereafter, the file is divided into segments of the following types, each introduced by a 1-byte sentinel: